 ELC teachers record the children's ideas, thoughts and experiences, and the processes they work through to come to new understandings.
-Many of these are shared with parents via the AGS online Learning Management System, SCHOOLBOX and parents.
-Snapshots of Learning, classroom displays, our reflections book and through our program planning.
+Many of these are shared with parents via the AGS online Learning Management System, SCHOOLBOX.
 Families are encouraged to engage in the program and are always welcome to participate.
-We encourage parents' feedback on our program, located by the sign in book.
+We encourage parents' feedback on our program, located in the ELC foyer.